 The water we drink in the comfort of our homes is treated.
 Water packaged into bottles and sold at our favorite supermarkets is treated.
 Regardless of how it’s packaged or delivered, drinking water goes through several processes of treatment to ensure it’s potable for the public to drink.

 Coagulation, flocculation, sedimentation, filtration, and disinfection are all vital steps in the process of creating clean water.
 While we’re exploring the great outdoors, however, we don’t have the luxury of easily eliminating contaminants from the water we need to survive.
+For information on how boiling water purifies it, see our piece on this topic.

 Boiling points kill pathogens and other common organisms found in water.
 The popular method of boiling water is simply more sustainable than treating it another way.